hellohynes/gifs/index.md

 layout: home
 ---

-# Gifz
+<h1 class="title-page">#gifz</h1>

-The personal gif collection of Joshua Hynes, jump-started by the amazing [Joel Glovier.](https://github.com/jglovier/gifs)

-You can reach me on Twitter [@hellohynes](https://twitter.com/hellohynes).

-Fork me on GitHub at [hellohynes/gifs](https://github.com/hellohynes/gifs)
+The personal gif collection of [Joshua Hynes](https://twitter.com/hellohynes).
+This collection was initially forked from the amazing [Joel Glovier's collection.](https://github.com/jglovier/gifs) You can fork this repo on GitHub at [hellohynes/gifs](https://github.com/hellohynes/gifs)